Unix, SPEC, Network

-The workstation is a HP-UX10 and the software control for the experiment is throught the SPEC package (for a complete documentation, you may try SPEC help ).
+The workstation is a HP-UX10 and the software control for the experiment is throught the SPEC package (for a complete documentation, you may try SPEC help - onsite link only).
 Users who are unfamiliar with basic UNIX commands should consult UNIX help for Users (on site only).
 This may also act as an on-line help if you do not remember UNIX commands during your experiments.

 Basic UNIX commands